ChimichangaKid/taquitob0t/README.md

 ## Additional Features

 ### Clip Capturing
-The bot will automatically recognize clips from outplayed.tv and edit them + download them to the environment
+The bot will automatically recognize clips from outplayed.tv and edit them.
+The editing consists of converting to 16:9 aspect ratio and adding audio synced to the highlight of the clip.
+The program will then upload videos to the YouTube account that is currently logged in.